2015 – 2019

 3. The results

-In Saipu, more than eight hundred private homes have been rebuilt using earthquake-resistant techniques; on May 12, 2019, two schools and a medical clinic with a maternity ward were officially handed over to the Nepalese government, which provides ongoing operating costs and employs the necessary staff to keep the facilities running smoothly.
+In Saipu, more than eight hundred private homes have been rebuilt using earthquake-resistant techniques; on May 12th 2019, two schools and a medical clinic with maternity ward were officially handed over to the Nepalese government, which provides ongoing operating costs and employs the necessary staff to keep the facilities running smoothly.